Beauty and biodiversity.

 Who We Are

 We are a group of civic-minded MIssissauga residents who love gardening and want to do what we can to help the environment and promote community well-being.
-We developed the mission and goals of Blooming Boulevards in early 2019 and assembled our expert volunteer Board of Directors who have been working hard to make our programs successful during our Pilot Project, which will run from 2019 to 2022.
+We developed the mission and goals of Blooming Boulevards in early 2019 and after a highly successful three-year pilot program, we are focused on growing our programs and activities to accomplish even more.

 Our group is dedicated to help our city’s neighbourhoods meet environmental, economic and social challenges of climate change.
 Grass-root respect for conserving resources grows when people have chances to meaningfully interact with nature.
 A linked network of accessible boulevard gardens along residential streets provides habitat for native species, opportunities for community engagement and supports Mississauga’s Living Green Master Plan.